namittiman/InfraRed/Bot.md

 2 Main Flow
 	User will mention his/her access keys to the slack bot as a direct mention [S1].
 	Bot validates the keys [S2].
-	Bot saves the keys to a datastore and sends the confirmation that the key has been saved [S3] 3 Subflows
+	Bot saves the keys and sends the confirmation that the key has been saved [S3] 3 Subflows
     [S1] User asks bot to setup keys in natural language and provides the access keys [S2] Bot tests the access keys